 Equanimity and building resilience

-Some people have said that it's best to avoid topics such as war and politics.
-However, how are we supposed to mend our communities and larger societies if we are not encouraged to build diplomatic dialogues around complex issues like the war economy or the corporate capture of governments worldwide and institutions like the United Nations?
+Some people think it's best to avoid topics such as war and politics… how are we supposed to mend our communities and larger societies if we are not encouraged to build diplomatic community dialogues around complex issues like the war economy or the corporate capture of governments worldwide and institutions like the United Nations?

 At the beginning of the summer, I noticed that my emotional capacity was at a very low point.
-I found myself easily aggravated by things I perceive as unjust and unfair.
+I found myself easily aggravated by everything.

-I feel deeply, and sometimes it’s as if I can feel and hear the Earth and the children of Earth laugh, despite the harshness and bitterness of it all.
+I feel deeply, and sometimes it’s as if I can feel and hear the Earth and the children of Earth cry for mercy, harsh and bitter.

 It feels like we, as a collective and I as an individual, are going through an amalgamation of unprecedented historical events.
 Sometimes, it feels like I want to hide under a rock, but I also want to be part of it—to be awake for it.
 Perhaps at this moment, we cannot bring to justice the criminals who rule our world, but it will happen because history has taught us that you can’t outrun justice.

-All I want is juicy, nourishing dialogues of hope, change, and transformation.
-Yet, I must give space and honor the fact that we are in the trenches, and people are being unjustly killed.
+All I want is nourishing dialogues of hope, change, and transformation.
+Yet, I must give space and honor the fact that we are in the trenches, and people / earth is/are being destroyed.
 It is not grief that we feel but anger.
-This is only in the context of Palestine and Israel, but there are so many topics that ignite my heart.

-Currently, I am balancing my masculine need to become seriously involved in politics and the world around me with my feminine need to be protected in nature.
+Currently, I am balancing my masculine need to become seriously involved in politics and the world around me with my feminine need to be protected in nature —— I have chosen the latter.

 I have been thinking a lot about water lately, and fire too, living in Northern California.
-I reflect on my beloved Mexico and the infinite ways a land can be regenerated and transformed, such as through rain gardens, natural ponds, and inviting water.
+I reflect on my beloved Mexico and the infinite ways a land can be regenerated and transformed, such as through rain gardens, natural ponds, and inviting water to stay.

 Below are many moments through these past two months of intense abundance and beautiful things in every corner. not winding down just yet…